Simo Hosio: We need solutions that are useful and fun

 From a more philosophical point of view, Hosio sees the value of GenZ in providing human-centric approaches to everyday challenges with technology.

 Hosio identifies one core challenge in the modern world: the repertoire of endless choices.
 Trying to decide which digital service one ought to buy might take weeks.
 In addition to that, people may use several different communication channels which oblige them to be available 24/7.
 In short, the endless choices and the numerous different software cause people to feel restless.

-Using crowdsourcing to better mental health
+Using crowdsourcing to improve mental health

-To help people deal with restlessness, Hosio would like to use crowdsourcing as a means of obtaining people’s collective views of mental health and insights into the ways to live more peaceful lives.
+To help people deal with restlessness, Hosio would like to use crowdsourcing as means of obtaining people’s collective views of mental health and insights into the ways to live more peaceful lives.

 Making people change their behaviors often requires a certain social environment as well as the presence of a support group – an individual person’s orders to change behaviors are not sufficient to produce change.